AsHuToShSiNgH02/FlightsAndSearchService/README.md

 ```

 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequlize db:create`
+and then execute

+`npx sequelize db:migrate`
 ```

+## DB Design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flight belongs to an airplane but one airplane can be used in multiple flights.
+  - A city has many airports but one airport belongs to a city.
+  - One airport can hava many flights belongs to one airport.